Bird & Bird LLP is a limited liability partnership incorporated in England and Wales under the Limited Liability Partnerships Act 2000.

 Bird & Bird (Services) Limited

 Bird & Bird (Services) Limited is a company registered in England and Wales with registered number 3717269.
-Its registered office is at 15 Fetter Lane, London EC4A 1JP.
+Its registered office is at 12 New Fetter Lane, London EC4A 1JP.
 Bird & Bird (Services) Limited is a wholly owned subsidiary of Bird & Bird LLP, provides staff and related services to Bird & Bird LLP and does not provide services directly to clients.
+Accordingly, Bird & Bird (Services) Limited is not, and is not required to be, authorised or regulated in England and Wales, or in any other jurisdiction, in respect of the provisions of legal services.